 Can you still lose teeth with a mouthguard?

 While a mouthguard offers significant protection against dental injuries during sports or other high-impact activities, it is still possible to lose a tooth if the force of impact is severe enough.
 Mouthguards primarily reduce the risk of chipped, cracked, or knocked-out teeth, but they cannot completely eliminate the risk.
-Therefore, it’s essential to choose a well-fit, high-quality mouthguard for your specific activity and replace it when it shows signs of wear or no longer fits properly.
+Therefore, choosing a well-fit, high-quality mouthguard for your specific activity is essential and replacing it when it shows signs of wear or no longer fits properly.

 Call Our Dental Office